 It’s simply disappointing.

-So many young lives ruined by the actions of abhorrent individuals, and the people who allowed them to continue abusing.
+So many young lives were ruined by the actions of abhorrent individuals and the people who allowed them to continue abusing.

 George Pell has faced court

 The biggest court appearance in the Catholic Church’s history occurred in July 2017, with George Pell appearing in Melbourne court to set later court dates.